About the Test

 Can I take the test at home?

-Test kits for home testing of PTH are not commercially available at this time.
+Test kits for home testing of PTH are not commercially available at this time, but you can find at-home hormone and at-home thyroid test kits online.

 How much does the test cost?